DPDK/dpdk/doc/guides/contributing/abi_policy.rst

      ``experimental``, as described in the section on :ref:`Experimental APIs and Libraries <experimental_apis>`.

+   - In situations in which an ``experimental`` symbol has been stable for some time.
+When promoting the symbol to become part of the next ABI version, the maintainer may choose to provide an alias to the ``experimental`` tag, so as not to break consuming applications.

 #.
 If a newly proposed API functionally replaces an existing one, when the new
    API becomes non-experimental, then the old one is marked with ``__rte_deprecated``.